Walking Football

 • Refugees and asylum seekers

-• Individuals who are inactive, isolated, or looking to improve their wellbeing
+• Individuals who are inactive, socially isolated, or looking to improve their wellbeing

 Why This Programme Matters

-Many people face barriers to physical activity, including health conditions, low confidence, financial constraints, and lack of access to inclusive spaces.
+Many people face barriers to physical activity, including health conditions, low confidence, financial pressures, and limited access to inclusive spaces.

-Walking football removes these barriers by providing a safe, low-impact, and welcoming environment where participants can take part at their own pace.
+Walking football helps overcome these challenges by offering a safe, low-impact, and welcoming environment where participants can engage at their own pace.

-By bringing different generations together, the programme also strengthens relationships, reduces isolation, and builds a greater sense of community.
+By bringing different generations together, the programme also strengthens relationships, reduces isolation, and builds a stronger sense of community.

 Impact